There is a lot of fun to be had pursuing non-trout species with a fixed line fly.

-In the US this has already become a well developed off shoot from mainstream classic tenkara, with just about anything that swims in freshwater being tackled with a fixed line fly.
+In the US this has already become a well developed off-shoot from classic tenkara, with just about anything that swims in freshwater being tackled with a fixed line fly.

 In the UK we are quite a way behind.
 Tenkara still occupies a very narrow niche within our sport in general and is used almost exclusively here as a trout and grayling method.

 But many other fish species will take a classically presented kebari and the challenge of catching them is every bit as absorbing as fishing tenkara for trout.
-Some species will need fixed line fly methods like tenkara nymphing or streamer presentations which push boundaries even further.
+Some species will need fixed line fly methods like fixed line nymphing or streamer presentations which push boundaries even further.

 I hope to show on this page a little of what is possible, with a gallery of some of my favourite non-trout captures so far, together with a few links to my blog posts.
 Happy hunting!

 |truly a most beautiful fish - a spring rudd on a size 16 beadhead kebari - click here|